cbtsao47/react-meme-generator/README.md

 # react-meme-generator

-This is a basic React CRUD app practice
+This is a basic React CRUD app practice.